swlaschin/fsharpforfunandprofit.com/_posts/2013-05-26-recipe-part3.md

 And then just above that is the "UI layer" and then the "DB layer" and so on, until you get to the top.

 What's nice about this approach is that, if you are a newcomer to a code base, you always know where to start.
 The first few files will always be the "bottom layer" of an application and the last few files will always be the "top layer".
-No folders needed!

 ## Putting code in modules, not classes